svenefftinge/xtext-lsp-workshop/Excercise_01 Adding Validation.md

 	}
 ```

 It's a good idea to develop such enhancements in a test-driven way.
 Xtext provides good test utilities for most of these enhancements.
-Before we try to implment the check we should add one or more test cases that should initially fail.
+Before we try to implement the check we should add one or more test cases that should initially fail.

 To do so, you should create a fresh Xtend class Within the `org.xtext.calc` project's `src/test/java` source folder.
 In the following you can find the code that includes three test cases for the cvalidation we want to create.